 - 4 large jalapeno peppers (or more as needed)

 - Salt and pepper to taste

-Mix together the cream cheese, chili powder, garlic, salt and pepper.
+- Mix together the cream cheese, chili powder, garlic, salt and pepper in a small bowl.
 Stuff each jalapeno with the cream cheese mixture.

-Form Italian sausage around the entire outside of the stuffed jalapeno pepper.
+- Form 1/4 of the Italian sausage around the entire outside of the stuffed jalapeno pepper.
 It will resemble an egg.

 - Next, wrap each with 3 slices of bacon.
 Be sure to get the bacon wrapped all the way around.
 You can use toothpicks to affix them, if needed.